dannycab/phy481msu_f2019/index.md

 #### Class Meetings

-Classroom Etiquette: Please turn off all cell phones and pagers when entering any classroom.
-Private chatter during lecture is very distracting, but it is perfectly OK to interrupt the lecture by raising your hand and yelling "Question!"
+Classroom Etiquette: Please ailence your cell phones when entering the classroom.
+I don't mind you using them, but they can ve distracting to your neighbors, so use your judgement.
+I appreciate that you might have questions or comments about things in class.
+If you and your neighbors are confused, just raise your hand and ask.
+If you are confused, you are likely not the only one and it's better to chat about it, then move on.
 Questions in lecture are always good, and are strongly encouraged!

 #### Homework